henroFall/Rasputin-up/README.md

 All credit to the original authors of the zram-swap scripts that later got ported into what is now **[Pi-Apps](https://github.com/Botspot/pi-apps)** .
 I'm hooked into the "More RAM" script.

 Also, full credit to **[log2ram](https://github.com/azlux/log2ram)**, another great script, essential for Raspi or any OS running on fragile media.

+## Contributions

+Drop a note if you have a regular hack you lay on top of your SBCs that I should sprinkle on top of this...
+I think this one will be maintained for the long term.

 ## License